-The documents the City Council will be voting on are found at the links below.
+The documents the Planning Commission will be voting on are found at the links below.

 Once the Historic River-to-Ridge Area Plan is adopted, it becomes a policy document that serves as a guide for decision-making.

-- The RPA, Planning Commission and City Council may use Area Plans and the Place Types Map to inform monthly zoning requests.
+- The RPA, Planning Commission and City Council may use Area Plans to inform monthly zoning requests.